LuFlo/low-poly-tree-generator/README.md

 ## Limitations

 Currently the leaf geometry is very limited.
 Only Ico-Spheres and Cubes are supported.
-Also
+Also there is currently a bug in Blender's skin modifier which is used by this plugin.
+This sometimes results in missing faces, see: https://github.com/LuFlo/low-poly-tree-generator/issues/1 In that case, just "wiggle" the vertices of the stem around a bit until the faces appear :)

 ## Contribute and help